dhtdht020/rc24patcher-patches/README.md

  - JP: NTSC-J patches (Japan)
  - ALL: Region free patches

+Regions can also be used for different versions and variations of the patch, examples for versions are:

+ - Beta
+ - Test

-Version directories should include:
+Region directories should include:

     ├── name.patch       # .patch file
     ├── name.json        # .json file
     └── name.cetk        # in case a ticket is needed

-## Versions

-Deprecated.

 ## Ticket
 Most titles don't have their ticket on NUS, so this is often required to properly decrypt NUS contents.